-Betsy is, hands down, the cutest short form of Elizabeth.
-Its association with Betsy Wetsy doll and Betsy Ross gives a retro feel to this name.
+Betsy is hands down, the cutest short form of Elizabeth.
+Its association with the Betsy Wetsy doll and Betsy Ross gives a retro feel to this name.

 Betty might be a bit old-timey, typical of World War II, but still sounds adorable.
 It got a boost in popularity after being featured in Mad Men and Ugly Betty.

 If you want a cute, bird-inspired name for your daughter, there’s nothing better than Birdie.
 It means ‘little bird’.